 FireDaemon is a legitimate product that has been included, illegally, as part of the payload in a series of Worms and Trojans that exploit various security holes in Microsoft's Operating System products.
 It should be noted that FireDaemon on its own is incapable of compromising a vulnerable Windows-based PC.

 FireDaemon contains no malware, parasites, viruses, trojans and so forth.
-FireDaemon has been fully vetted by Symantec Security Response in Australia and the US and certified malware/parasite/virus free.
-McAfee also give FireDaemon a clean bill of health.
+FireDaemon has been fully vetted by Symantec Security Response in Australia and the US and is certified malware/parasite/virus free.
+McAfee also gives FireDaemon a clean bill of health.